yulix/node-red-iiot-opcua-publicbeta/README.md

 [Klaus Landsdorf][1]

 That is a whole new Node-RED package based on the node-opcua examples and the API documentation.
-The old copyrights by Mika Karaila are just to honor his pioneer work in the years 2015/2016.
+The old copyrights by Mika Karaila are just to honor his pioneer work in the years 2015/2016 for Node-RED.

 ### Important